 I spent a little over $200 on this upgrade.
 I understand how it could be viewed as “a waste” to some, but HEAR ME OUT.
 I have some thoughts on why this expense was completely worth it!
 Keep reading …

-Here’s a link to the material.
+Here’s a link to the material I used.
 It is the same thickness as stick-on wallpaper.
 It is NOT tile.
 However, once you install it, it looks just like real tile!
 I like how thin it is because it’s very easy to install.

 I recommend this if you have a dark surface because it will make your tile appear more bright (again, this is a thin material) and it’s a piece of vinyl.